Marta and Renata, Legal team

 Insert your phone number, and/or your postal address, and/or a link to your online contact form, and/or your email address (if it’s different from the address that you’re sending the newsletter from).

-You might have noticed that we often include a P.S. line at the end of our weekly newsletters—and that’s because we found they generate surprisingly high click rates.
+You might have noticed that we often include a P.S. line at the end of our weekly newsletters, and that’s because we found they generate surprisingly high click rates.

-Inserting a P.S. line after your sign-off is your last chance to share important links and information—and a lot of your subscribers will be sure to check it out.
+Inserting a P.S. line after your sign-off is your last chance to share important links and information, and a lot of your subscribers will be sure to check it out.

 Your sign-off is also your last chance to get your subscribers to convert before they leave the email newsletter.

-You could include a CTA button for them to download a workbook, sign up for an event or buy a product, for example.
+You could include a CTA button for them to download a workbook, sign up for an event or buy a digital product, for example.

 Pro tip: If you aren’t sure, you can always fine-tune your approach with A/B testing.
 For example, you could test to see whether a CTA button or CTA anchor text gains more conversions in your sign-off.